Alexa-RR/StudioDocs/docs/SavingRooms/savetorr.md

 :::danger
 **Don’t close the Build This Room window until building has completed!**
+:::danger
+**Individual files must not exceed 100MB!**
+:::danger
+**Rec Room will compress your room to run smoothly on different platforms.
+It is recommended to keep the build size at 70MB or less, otherwise lower-end platforms may experience performance issues in your room, but the compressed room cannot exceed 128MB!**
 :::
 Now wait a few minutes for your build to complete (usually 5-10 minutes).
 :::tip